lextoumbourou/notes/notes/reference/certs/rh255-red-hat-system-administration-iii/unit-17-file-sharing-with-cifs.md

         printer name = ${printername}

 * `semanage fcontent -a -t samba_share_t '/shared/school(/.*)?'`
 * `restorecon -VFR /testing@wheel`

-## Examples:
+## Examples

 * Share the directory /command via SAMBA.
 Your SAMBA server must be a member of the SAMBAGRP workgroup.
 * The share name must be "comment".
 * The shared must be available to example.com clients only.
 * The user "natasha" should have read access to the share with the SAMBA password "redhat".

         > yum -y samba samba samba-client samba-doc samba-config